 Even though National Small Business Week is over, small businesses aren’t done celebrating.
-San Francisco Small Business Week, held from May 21–28 this year, will highlight the achievements and contributions of San Francisco small businesses with speakers, workshops, and networking opportunities.
+Every year, San Francisco Small Business Week highlights the achievements and contributions of San Francisco small businesses with speakers, workshops, and networking opportunities.

 San Francisco small business owners are as diverse as the city itself.
 To assist this growing business community, here are some San Francisco resources—as well as national ones—available to encourage and support small business success.
 (For other local resources, check this valuable listing.)

 Minority Business Development Agency (MBDA): Part of the U.S. Department of Commerce, the MBDA is responsible for developing and producing resources and programs to support minority business owners.
 Areas of expertise include exporting, contracting and subcontracting with government agencies, and access to capital through grants and loans.

 National Minority Chambers of Commerce: Chambers of Commerce are dedicated to the economic empowerment of the business owners in their communities.

 - National Black Chamber of Commerce (Local: African American Chamber of Commerce in San Francisco)

 - United States Hispanic Chamber of Commerce (Local: Hispanic Chambers of Commerce of San Francisco)

 - S. Pan Asian American Chamber of Commerce

 Women Business Owners

 National Association for Female Executives (NAFE): One of the country’s largest associations for women professionals and business owners, NAFE provides education, networking, and public advocacy.